vmacarios/spring-mvc-demo/README.md

 ---

 The HelloWorld example shows how to process a form.\
-processFormV2 will convert the received data to upperCase and return it to the model.
+processFormV2 will convert the received data (using `HttpServletRequest`) to upperCase and return it to the model.\
+processFormV3 do the same using `@RequestParam("fieldName")` annotation.